 What can be a challenge is to know where to start and what is the best way to get help.
 Our Job Search Guide includes all the resources you'll need for a successful job search including how to write resumes, cover letters, the best sites to look for jobs, how to conduct a job search, and how to interview successfully and negotiate compensation.

 When you need personal one-on-one assistance, take advantage of the services available in your local community.
 Here's how to tap into free and low-cost job search help services.
-If you have a question, stop by our Discussion Forum or our Facebook Page and our expert volunteers will be glad to assist.
+If you have a question, stop by our LinkedIn Group or our Facebook Page or connect with me on Google+

 Don't wait to get started though.
 You can use the job search engines to find job listings fast.
 If you haven't used social networking sites to job search, you can start quickly and easily.
 Here's how to get started integrating social networking into your job search.